 I checked all the George Russell deaths between 1893 and 1916 but nothing came up as a plausible match.
 It also gave him some middle names so his full name was George Sydney Bryan Russell.
 I checked births under these new names but again drew a blank.

-On my long term list for research was to check the Valuation Office and see who was paying the rates on this property and I finally got around to doing that a couple of weeks ago.
+On my long term list for research was to check the Valuation Office and see who was paying the rates on the census address property and I finally got around to doing that a couple of weeks ago.
 A Mr Robert Russell was paying the rates.
 Who is Robert?
 A brother?
 So I dug into the indexes looking this time for a Robert Russell.
 No obvious deaths but because I did a wide ranging search, it showed a birth for a Robert Russell in 1893.

 What a turn-up!
 Here was the birth for “George” Russell in September 1893.
 I can be confident it’s the right child, even though the name is wrong, for the following reasons.